himangshu73/nextauthdemo/posts/creating-markdown-blog-in-nextjs.md

 ---
-title: "Creating Markdown Blog in Nextjs"
+title: "Creating a Markdown Blog in Next.js"
 date: "2025-05-17"
 ---

+## My Journey Building a Next.js Markdown Blog

-Over the last few days, I have created a markdown blog in Nextjs.
-This is a new experience for me.
-Previosly, I have created blogs with wordpress.
-In the process, I have learnt the following:
+Over the last few days, I've created a markdown blog using Next.js.
+Coming from a WordPress background, this was an exciting new experience that taught me several valuable concepts.

+## Key Learnings

-* Node File System (Fs)
+### File System Operations
-* How to create slug from path
-* How to create custom path
-* How to read from folder and file
-* How to extract meta data using gray-matter
-* How to render markdown in HTML
+- Learned to use Node.js File System (fs) to:
+  - Read from folders and files
+  - Create custom paths
+  - Generate slugs from file paths

+### Markdown Processing
+- Implemented gray-matter to extract frontmatter metadata
+- Converted markdown to HTML using remark plugins
+- Added tailwind typography plugin to global.css

+### Next.js Features
-* How to use Static Site Generation (SSG)
+- Utilized Static Site Generation (SSG) for optimal performance
-* How to write post in markdown
-* Use _header_ and _section_ in the single blog page

-I have created different layout for my blog.
-My main home page layout is different.
-This is good learning curve for me.
+- Created different layouts for homepage and individual posts
+- Implemented semantic HTML with `<header>` and `<section>` elements